 Value proposition (VP), specifies the value of a product or a service: What makes a certain product or service attractive (valuable to the customers)?
-How is it experienced, and why does it offer certain benefits over competitors?
+How it is experienced, and why it offers certain benefits over competitors?

 CUSTOMER can be any person or a group with varying motivations.